It all started in July 2008, when my blog, Good Financial Cents, was born.

 As I mentioned earlier, almost 90% of my business was already fee-based, but I did have a percentage of income that came through commissions that could only be earned if I had a Series 7.
 In the financial industry, we call this a “trail.”

 Kiss $36k Goodbye

-Based on the trails that I was receiving, I was getting ready to give up approximately $36,000 a year gross revenues by making the switch.
-Before you start thinking that I’m a multimillionaire and $36,000 doesn’t mean a lot to me, I assure you it does.
+Based on the trials I was receiving, I was getting ready to give up approximately $36,000 a year gross revenues by making the switch.
+Before you start thinking I’m a multimillionaire and $36,000 doesn’t mean a lot to me, I assure you it does.

-I’ve been building my business for over ten years and to give up that amount of income just for the sake of me getting on Facebook and Twitter was a tough pill to swallow.
+I’ve been building my business for over ten years, and to give up that amount of income just for the sake of getting on Facebook and Twitter was a tough pill to swallow.
 As you can imagine, it was an even harder pill for my wife to swallow!

 Was I 100% sure?
 Absolutely not.

 Did I 100% believe in myself?
 I absolutely do.

 I finally made the decision in January of 2011 to just go for it.
 I knew in my heart it was what I needed to do.
 To make this transition, I wanted to be sure that I didn’t just give up on the clients I had worked with for years and the relationships I had established just for the sake of my dream.
 I wanted to make sure that my clients would be taken care of when I made this leap.

 The clients I had through the trial part of my business were moved to one of my former partners, who works in the same building as me.